SrijanBadhya/Debsoc/Running the PES Debsoc.md

 One thing that I've heard is, "it definitely makes us look unstructured, unorganised, and bad planners which means people won't take debsoc seriously and feel they will get away with not coming for sessions and when we tell them they can't go to tourneys without sessions, automatically they'll leave the soc"._

 First, let's break the recruits into 2 groups of people.
-Group 1, the people that you'd recruit by having a 3 day recruitment, a fairly strict round 1 and round 2, and also a medium-high bar to
+Group 1, the people that you'd recruit by having a 3 day recruitment, a fairly strict round 1 and round 2, and also a medium-high bar to pass through round 3.
+Group 2, the extra people that you'll get by putting extra effort to be extra accommodating of people.